Autodesk/maya-usd/README.md

 There are several advantages to HdStream over Viewport 2.0:

-1. Ability to cast shadows between [AL_USDMaya](www.github.com/AnimalLogc/AL_usdMaya) proxy shapes and real Maya shapes
+1. Ability to cast shadows between [AL_USDMaya](www.github.com/AnimalLogc/AL_usdMaya) proxy shapes and real Maya shapes, using the [maya-to-hydra-alproxy](https://github.com/LumaPictures/maya-to-hydra-alproxy) adapter.
 1. Consistent lighting and shading between Hydra-enabled applications: Maya, Katana, usdview, etc
 1. HdStream is under active development by Pixar
 1. HdStream is open source: you can add core features as you need them
 1. HdStream is extensible: you can create plugins for custom objects

 Using Hydra also has beneftis for offline renderers.
-Any renderer that implements a Hydra render delegate can now how a fully interactive render viewport in Maya, along with support for render proxies via AL_USDMaya.
-This could be particularly useful for newer projects, like Radeon ProRender or in-house renderers.
+Any renderer that implements a Hydra render delegate can now have a fully interactive render viewport in Maya, along with support for render proxies via AL_USDMaya.
+This could be particularly useful for newer projects, like Radeon ProRender (which already has a [render delegate](https://github.com/GPUOpen-LibrariesAndSDKs/RadeonProRenderUSD)) or in-house renderers.

 ## Status